kapee1/soroka/firmware/soroka/readme.md

 ## Bootloader

-Enter the bootloader in 3 ways:
+Enter the bootloader in 2 ways:

-* **Bootmagic reset**: Hold down the key at (0,0) in the matrix (usually the top left key or Escape) and plug in the keyboard
 * **Physical reset button**: Briefly press the button on the back of the PCB - some may have pads you must short instead
 * **Keycode in layout**: Press the key mapped to `QK_BOOT` if it is available